 No coloured braids, extensions, etc. are allowed.
+No branding or design shaping allowed.

 Long hair must be tied with an elastic band and all kept off the face.
 Alice bands, hair accessories and clips must be blue, red or black.
 No beads.